 Massachusetts Solar Panel Tax Credits & Policies

 Since 2002, Massachusetts’ electricity providers have been working to meet and exceed the state’s renewable portfolio standard (RPS).
-The RPS required 400 MW of solar to be installed by 2020.
-However, thanks to supportive solar policies, the state surpassed this goal four years ahead of schedule and has set a new goal of 1.6 MWs.
+The RPS requires 15 percent of electricity to come from Class I renewable resources by 2020, including a mandated target of 1,600 MW of solar.
 The path to meet this goal is paved with policies, incentives, grants, and tax benefits for residents and businesses that make the switch to sun-based energy.
 From the Residential Renewable Energy Income Tax Credit to the Mass Solar Loan Program, home and business owners can benefit from solar.

-Customers of the plant may be eligible for a rebate for solar panel installations, up to a maximum amount of $4,500 from the rebate amount being $1.50 per watt.Chicopee Electric Light – Residential Solar Rebate Program
+Customers of the plant may be eligible for a rebate for solar panel installations, up to a maximum amount of $4,500 from the rebate amount being a total of $1.20 per watt.Chicopee Electric Light – Residential Solar Rebate Program

 Customers of Chicopee Electric Light may be eligible for a rebate if they install solar panel.
-The rebate provides up to a maximum amount of $2,500 from with the rebate amount of $.50/watt.Mass Solar Loan Program
+The rebate provides up to a maximum amount of $2,500 at $1.20 per watt.Mass Solar Loan Program

 Offers low-interest loans (from $3,000 to up to $60,000) for residents looking for funds to purchase solar panels.
 Loan terms, and length are lender-determined and certain income-qualifying customers can have some of their loan covered by the program.MuniHELPS